mrapp-ke/MLRL-Boomer/doc/references/index.rst

 Gradient-based label binning (GBLB), which is an extension to the original algorithm, was proposed in the following paper.
 A preprint version is available on `arxiv.org <https://arxiv.org/pdf/2106.11690.pdf>`__.

-*Rapp M., Loza Mencía E., Fürnkranz J., Hüllermeier E. (2021) Gradient-based Label Binning in Multi-label Classification.
-In: Machine Learning and Knowledge Discovery in Databases.
-ECML PKDD 2021.
-Lecture Notes in Computer Science, vol 12977.
-Springer, Cham*
+*Michael Rapp, Eneldo Loza Mencía, Johannes Fürnkranz and Eyke Hüllermeier.
+Gradient-based Label Binning in Multi-label Classification.
+In: Proceedings of the European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD), 2021, Springer.*

 .. code-block:: bibtex